Thermodynamics: Etymology

+By a surface-level analysis, the word consists of two parts that can be traced back to Ancient Greek.
+Firstly, thermo- ("of heat"; used in words such as thermometer) can be traced back to the root θέρμη therme, meaning "heat".
+Secondly, the word dynamics ("science of force [or power]") can be traced back to the root δύναμις dynamis, meaning "power".

+In 1849, the adjective thermo-dynamic is used by William Thomson.

+In 1854, the noun thermo-dynamics is used by Thomson and William Rankine to represent the science of generalized heat engines.

 Pierre Perrot claims that the term thermodynamics was coined by James Joule in 1858 to designate the science of relations between heat and power, however, Joule never used that term, but used instead the term perfect thermo-dynamic engine in reference to Thomson's 1849 phraseology.

-By 1858, thermo-dynamics, as a functional term, was used in William Thomson's paper "An Account of Carnot's Theory of the Motive Power of Heat."

 Branches of thermodynamics

 The study of thermodynamical systems has developed into several related branches, each using a different fundamental model as a theoretical or experimental basis, or applying the principles to varying types of systems.

 Classical thermodynamics

 Classical thermodynamics is the description of the states of thermodynamic systems at near-equilibrium, that uses macroscopic, measurable properties.
 It is used to model exchanges of energy, work and heat based on the laws of thermodynamics.
 The qualifier classical reflects the fact that it represents the first level of understanding of the subject as it developed in the 19th century and describes the changes of a system in terms of macroscopic empirical (large scale, and measurable) parameters.
 A microscopic interpretation of these concepts was later provided by the development of statistical mechanics.